-The process began in early October with the Immersion Information Meetings on Monday eve, October 9 or Tuesday morning, October 10 in the Chapel.
-We offered two informational meetings to best accommodate family schedules.
+The process begins in early October with the Immersion Information Meetings on Monday, October 8 at 6:00pm or Tuesday, October 9 at 8:15am in the Chapel.
+We offer two informational meetings to best accommodate family schedules.

 Once an application is turned in what are the next steps?

 When do the immersions take place?

 Each service immersion takes place over the summer; most during the month of June.
 Please check your calendar for date conflicts in advance (SAT, Summer School, family trips).
-Even though we start the process in October, it is possible that the dates for a few of the immersions may not be secured until early November.
+Though we start the process in October, some agencies cannot finalize dates until November, hence the delay.

 Does participating in an immersion fulfill my Christian Service requirement for Senior year?

 Yes!
 If you participate in an immersion, you do not need to take the “Christian Service” course Senior year.
-THE IMMERSIONS ARE ONLY AVAILABLE TO CURRENT JUNIORS entering their Senior year.
+IMMERSIONS ARE ONLY AVAILABLE TO CURRENT JUNIORS entering their Senior year.

 Is there work required before the immersion?

 YES!
-All of the immersions require reading, reflection, and attendance at monthly or bi-monthly meetings.
+All of the immersions require reading, reflection, and attendance at monthly meetings.
 Additionally, each person who participates in an immersion commits to raise donations for the organizations with whom we partner and to help offset some trip costs.

 What is the cost of the immersions?
 Is financial assistance available?

 Immersions cost anywhere between $150 and $2600, depending on the immersion.
-This information will be listed on the application.
-Yes, partial financial aid is available for students who currently qualify for tuition assistance and are in good standing with the school.
+This information is listed on the application.
+Partial financial aid is available for students who currently qualify for tuition assistance and are in good standing with the school.

 How many students are selected for the service immersion teams?

-Immersions groups are composed of 6-10 students, depending on the Immersion.
+Immersion groups are composed of 6-28 students, depending on the placement.